joaopizani/avr-alarm/README.md

 moment.
 The counting of time in avr-alarm uses the **compare match interrupt of TIMER1**.
 Therefore, when using avr-alarm in your application, TIMER1 **should not** be used for anything else.

-AVR-Alarm actually does its job repeatedly at every milisecond - that is its *resolution* - meaning that you cannot schedule an event to happen at a moment with a precision less than a milisecond.
-The job of avr-alarm is to manage a **queue** of events that are scheduled to happen, and at each milisecond check if the time has come for the event in front of the queue to finally happen...
+AVR-Alarm actually does its job repeatedly at every **n** miliseconds - that is its *resolution* - meaning that you cannot schedule an event to happen at a moment with a precision less than **n** miliseconds.
+The job of avr-alarm is to manage a **queue** of events that are scheduled to happen, and at each **n** miliseconds check if the time has come for the event in front of the queue to finally happen...

 AVR-Alarm uses a *relative ordered queue* - ordered by the *remaining time until event execution*.
 You can